Pheochromocytoma: An Adrenal Gland Tumor

 - Clammy skin

-The symptoms of a pheochromocytoma may look like other health problems.
-Always see your health care provider for a diagnosis.
+The symptoms of a pheochromocytoma may seem like other health problems.
+Always see your healthcare provider for a diagnosis.

 How is pheochromocytoma diagnosed?